 Celebrants encouraged to use only natural materials for krathongs

-This year’s Loy Krathong Festival, the most romantic night on the Thai calendar, falls on Friday, November 3.
+This year’s Loy Krathong Festival in Pattaya, the most romantic night on the Thai calendar, falls on Thursday, November 10.

-Since it is such a revered holiday, expect a large influx of people flowing into the resort.
-This will most likely cause more than a few traffic jams, so please plan ahead should you choose to drive anywhere during the holiday period.
+Since it is such a revered holiday, and since half the kingdom is now underwater, expect the currently large influx of people currently flowing into the resort to get even bigger.
+This will most likely cause a lot amount of traffic, so please plan ahead should you choose to drive anywhere this coming week.

 A bit of history